 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Chip Erase cycle is in progress.
 The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the chip is protected by BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
-It will be only executed when BP1, BP0 all set to "0".
+If the chip is protected by BP2, BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
+It will be only executed when BP2, BP1, BP0 all set to "0".

-(12) Page Program (PP)
+(11) Page Program (PP)

 The Page Program (PP) instruction is for programming the memory to be "0".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
+The device programs only the last 256 data bytes sent to the device.
 The last address byte (the 8 least significant address bits, A7-A0) should be set to 0 for 256 bytes page program.
 If A7-A0 are not all zero, transmitted data that exceed page length are programmed from the starting address (24-bit address that last 8 bit are all 0) of currently selected page.
-The CS# must keep during the whole Page Program cycle.
-The CS# must go high exactly at the byte boundary( the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
 If the data bytes sent to the device exceeds 256, the last 256 data byte is programmed at the request page and previous data will be disregarded.
 If the data bytes sent to the device has not exceeded 256, the data will be programmed at the request address of the page.
 There will be no effort on the other data bytes of the same page.